MaartenBaert/xormix/doc/python-bindings-cpp.md

 ### xormix*N*.bitslice(raw_data : numpy.ndarray, slices : int, slice_bits : int, signed : bool = False, start : int = 0, stride : int = 0)

-Bitslices a raw output array in a more flexible way.
+Bitslices a raw output array using fixed bit widths.
 The format of `raw_data` should match the format returned by `generate_raw`, however the number of columns may be different (this allows combining the output of multiple xormix instances). `slices`, `slice_bits` and `signed` behave the same as the corresponding arguments of the `generate` function. `start` specifies the index of the first bit that will be used (this can be used to extract multiple values with different bit widths). `stride` specifies by how much the bit index should be incremented to go to the next slice (this can be used to extract interleaved values).
 If `stride` is 0 (the default), it is set to `slice_bits`.

+This is a static method, so it is not necessary to create a PRNG instance to use it.

+### xormix*N*.bitslice(raw_data : numpy.ndarray, slice_bits : numpy.ndarray, offsets : numpy.ndarray, signed : bool = False)

+Bitslices a numpy array using arbitrary bit widths and offsets.
+This function is very similar to the previous one, but allows extracting multiple slices with different bit widths at arbitrary offsets within the raw data. `slice_bits` is an array that specifies the number of bits for each slice. `offsets` specifies the index of the first bit of each slice, and should have the same length as `slice_bits`.

+This is a static method, so it is not necessary to create a PRNG instance to use it.

+### xormix*N*.bitslice(raw_data : numpy.ndarray, slice_bits : numpy.ndarray, signed : bool = False)

+Bitslices a numpy array using arbitrary bit widths, assuming dense packing.
+This function is identical to the previous one except that it calculates the `offsets` array automatically based on `slice_bits`, such that the requested slices are densely packed.
+This is equivalent to calling the previous function with `offsets` set to `np.cumsum(slice_bits) - slice_bits`.

 This is a static method, so it is not necessary to create a PRNG instance to use it.